jflude/lancaster/README.md

 programs do not).

 A "change queue" is an optional section of a storage used as a circular buffer containing the identifiers of records recently modified.
-The size of a change queue must be either zero, or a non-zero power of two.
+The capacity of a change queue, if specified, must be either zero or a non-zero power of two.

-WRITER will create a storage with a change queue of the given size, then update sequential slots with ascending values at a speed determined by DELAY (the number of microseconds to pause after each write, which can be zero).
+WRITER will create a storage with a change queue of the given capacity, then update sequential slots with ascending values at a speed determined by DELAY (the number of microseconds to pause after each write, which can be zero).
 If the -r option is specified, slots will be chosen for update at random, instead of sequentially.

 READER outputs a hexadecimal digit every fifth of a second to indicate the integrity of the read data - its value is the bitwise OR-ing of the following